 OnePlus is a Chinese smartphone brand that’s owned by Chinese conglomerate BBK Electronics, who also own Oppo and Vivo.

-Rather than play in multiple segments of the smartphone market like Vivo and Oppo do, OnePlus focus a single line of mid-tier devices with flagship specs.
+Rather than play in multiple segments of the smartphone market like Vivo and Oppo do, OnePlus (more or less) focus a single line of mid-tier devices with flagship specs.
 The first, called the OnePlus One was released in 2014.
-The most recent, the OnePlus 6, was launched in 2018.
+The most recent, the OnePlus 8, was launched in 2020.